Shola-Ayeotan/Shola-Ayeotan/README.md

-- 👋 Hi there, I’m Shola Ayeotan.
+- 👋 Hi there, I’m Oluwanishola Ayeotan.

 - 👀 I'm a data enthusiast, adept at exploring data, numbers, and the stories behind them.